Evolution of color vision

 Color vision, a proximate adaptation of the vision sensory modality, allows for the discrimination of light based on its wavelength components.
+There are two physiological requirements for a visual system to discriminate wavelengths.
+There must be at least two different classes of photoreceptors sensitive to different ranges of the electromagnetic spectrum, and their outputs must be compared or contrasted with each other.
+This is because of the principle of univariance states that a single photoreceptor cannot unambiguously determine either the wavelength or intensity of incident light.
+But through comparisons of different photoreceptor classes, the ambiguity can be resolved.
+The evolutionary process leading to color vision in both humans and animals involves both the differentiation of photopigments to create different classes of cone cells, and the comparison between different cones in subsequent stages of visual processing.

-Improved detection sensitivity
+Improved Detection Sensitivity

-The evolutionary process of switching from a single photopigment to two different pigments would have provided early ancestors with a sensitivity advantage in two ways.
+The evolutionary process of switching from a single photopigment to two different pigments would have provided early ancestors with several advantages.

 In one way, adding a new pigment would allow them to see a wider range of the electromagnetic spectrum.
 Secondly, new random connections would create wavelength opponency and the new wavelength opponent neurons would be much more sensitive than the non-wavelength opponent neurons.
 This is the result of some wavelength distributions favouring excitation instead of inhibition.
 Both excitation and inhibition would be features of a neural substrate during the formation of a second pigment.
 Overall, the advantage gained from increased sensitivity with wavelength opponency would open up opportunities for future exploitation by mutations and even further improvement.

 Invertebrates

 Color vision requires a number of opsin molecules with different absorbance peaks, and at least three opsins were present in the ancestor of arthropods; chelicerates and pancrustaceans today possess color vision.